frintjs/frint/site/content/guides/code-splitting.md

 * `vendors.js`: contains Lodash, RxJS, Frint, etc
 * `root.js`: our Root app's bundle
-* `widget-foo.js`: Widget Foo's bundle
+* `app-foo.js`: App Foo's bundle
-* `widget-bar.js`: Widget Bar's bundle
+* `app-bar.js`: App Bar's bundle
 * etc...

-We also want to make sure that our root and widget bundles would not duplicate any of the libraries that we already have in `vendors.js`.
+We also want to make sure that our root and app bundles would not duplicate any of the libraries that we already have in `vendors.js`.

 ## Illustration